cryptoecc/WIPs/WIPs/wip-4.md

 2. Maturity Reward: 8 years after the genesis block (25,228,800 blocks), the block reward will increase by 4% annually.

-## Economic Analysis
-- The proposed model provides a stable and predictable money supply in the long term.
-- The continuous block reward after the maturity period incentivizes miners, maintaining the stability of the network.
-- However, for WorldLand tokens to be used as actual currency, challenges such as securing legal status and increasing market acceptance remain.

 ## Implementation